davidshi1997/SecurityFun/README.md

+## Welcome Stranger
-Welcome to my journey on learning more about the world of Cyber Security!
+Welcome to my journey on learning more about the world of Security!

 I thought I'd put my attempt on learning security on github, cause why not.
 I'll be tackling wargames and CTFs here.
 Enjoy my struggles.